cntrvsy/my_portfolio/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> NOTE: to deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment as this specific repos target will change as the years go on.